How can I ensure that my property will be passed on to the right people after my death?

 What is a living will?

-So, for example, a living will would clarify whether or not you would want to be resuscitated or have your life support system turned off under certain circumstances.
-Be aware that a doctor is not obliged to carry out your instructions.
-See this page on the Health and Disability Commissioner website for more information.
+So, for example, an advance directive would clarify whether or not you would want to be resuscitated or have your life support system turned off under certain circumstances.
+Your advance directive would be more likely to be followed if you involve your family and your health providers when writing it, and give them copies.
+See the Health and Disability Commissioner website for more information.